thinktomorrow/chief/docs/pagesets/index.md

 To customize how a pageset renders we can also customize the view that would be used.

 To create a view for this specific module, we create views/front/modules/pageset.blade.php in this case.
-The name of the view should be the same as the pageset type.
+The name of the view should be the same as the pageset type as defined in the chief-assets config file.
 You can also put this file in a folder with the name of a page to define a view specificly for this page and pageset.

 In this view we have access to the $pages and $parent variable.